88markus88/ESP32_ePaper_Barograph/README.md

    - JST PH 2.0 ( male & female) connectors.
 Connectors alsready configured with cables can be used.
    - [4.2" ePaper display module by WeAct](https://de.aliexpress.com/w/wholesale-Weact-studio-ePaper-4.2.html?spm=a2g0o.detail.search.0)
    - [Elecrow CrowPanel](https://www.elecrow.com/wiki/CrowPanel_ESP32_E-paper_4.2-inch_HMI_Display.html?srsltid=AfmBOopLg2lyLTtVUnrafO5OQ8krdLfANDyudeDwoHQay9rsuxcy4Twv) with 4.2" ePaper display and BME280 sensor connected to the exposed GPIO pins.
-   - 2 Resistors 200KOhm
+   - 2 Resistors 200 KOhm
-   - 1 Pushbutton d=7mm
+   - 1 Pushbutton for hole diameter 7mm
 DS18B20, buzzer, transistor are presently not supported and not needed
 ### Elecrow CrowPanel 4.2" ePaper
   - [Elecrow CrowPanel 2.2" e-paper HMI display](https://m.elecrow.com/pages/shop/product/details?id=207653&srsltid=AfmBOoq9SIdzb9AhMf4R4YTJ9BLrYichk5EBjKeTe6YT30B_DNrccfvo)
   - [BME 280 Module 3.3V](https://www.amazon.de/s?k=bme280&ref=404_search) Make sure that you get a module with 4 pins (6 pins would also work, but not fit into the housing), and from a reliable supplier.
-Beware: there are many cheap boards on Ebay that in reality do not contain a BME280 (square chip housing), but a BMP280 (rectangular chip housing)
+Beware: there are many cheap boards on Ebay that in reality do not contain a BME280 (square chip housing), but a BMP280 (rectangular chip housing).
+Cables and 2.54 mm pinheader for electrical connection.
-   - [1800 mAh LiPo Battery 52x34x10 mm with JST-PH 2.0 connector](https://www.ebay.de/itm/255510046348?mkcid=16&mkevt=1&mkrid=707-127634-2357-0&ssspo=yTbngviFSJu&sssrc=4429486&ssuid=nJMJusrNRZS&var=555706977194&widget_ver=artemis&media=COPY) Other LiPo batteries will also work, but likely not fit into the housing. **ATTENTION** for whatever reason the +/- on the board are not identical to the polarity of most available batteries. **Do not use as delivered, you will likely fry the board!** With a small pin you can unlatch the pins in the JST connector, pull out the pins and insert them again in reverse order.
+   - LiPo Battery 3.7V with Micro JST 1.0 connector.
+Unfortunately Elecrow has chosen to use a tiny connector which is rarely used with LiPo batteries.
+I could not find a battery that comes with this connector, you will have to order battery and connector separately.

 ## Schematics and PCB
 ### Lolin32 Lite